bkamins/bkamins.github.io/_posts/2020-01-08-typestable.md

 * work with `DataFrame` most of the time (and accept paying a small cost of its type instability)
-* when you really need performance (and especially when you need to iterate rows of the data frame) temporarily switch to type-stable mode (actually this is what `select` does internally when you use the `ByRow` wrapper on a function)
+* when you really need performance (and especially when you need to iterate rows of the data frame) temporarily switch to type-stable mode (this is what `select` does internally when you use the `ByRow` wrapper on a function)

 [df]: https://github.com/JuliaData/DataFrames.jl
 [so]: https://stackoverflow.com/questions/65584387/julia-csv-write-very-memory-inefficient